rjkretschmar3/FabSec/README.md

 - peer.addressAutoDetect
 	- I'm not changing this from its default, which is false, for now.
-But to remind myself of its existance when/if I containerize later with Docker.
+But to remind myself of its existence when/if I containerize later with Docker.

 - peer.mspConfigPath
 	- This is the path where the peer will find it's local MSP configuration.
 As of now, I'm leaving it as the